MTrab/danfoss_ally/README.md

 * Click create
 * Save your key and secret - these will be used when adding the integration
 * Go to Home Assistant > Settings > Integrations
-* Add Danfoss Ally integration
+* Add Danfoss Ally integration (If it doesn't show, try CTRL+F5 to force a refresh of the page)
 * Enter API key and secret

 Voila